4.3.1 Public Access to Educational Resources

 English Department Internship Program

-As part of GUST’s commitment to bridging academic learning with real-world experience, students enrolled in ENGL 499 – Internship had the opportunity to complete their placements with prestigious organizations such as the United Nations (UN), the Kuwait Institute for Scientific Research (KISR), and Kuwait Television (KTV2).
+As part of GUST’s commitment to bridging academic learning with real-world experience, students enrolled in ENGL 499 – Internship in Academic year 2023-2024 and 2024-2025 had the opportunity to complete their placements with prestigious organizations such as the United Nations (UN), the Kuwait Institute for Scientific Research (KISR), and Kuwait Television (KTV2).
 Through these internships, students gained hands-on experience in professional communication, media production, research, and public service.
 These partnerships not only allowed students to apply their classroom knowledge in dynamic work environments but also contributed to their personal and professional growth, fostering skills essential for their future careers.

 Georgetown Qatar Model United Nations (GQMUN) – November 28–30, 2024